Physics-50/General/docs/syllabus.md

 ## Course Structure and Due Dates

-In this course you will complete four modules that each last several weeks.
-Before each week of Modules 1-3, you will start by reading the online manual (linked on Canvas), where you will find background information and lab instructions, with miniquestions embedded throughout the text.
+In this course you will complete three modules that each last several weeks.
+Before each week of Modules 1-2, you will start by reading the online manual (linked on Canvas), where you will find background information and lab instructions, with miniquestions embedded throughout the text.
 These miniquestions are intended to help you quickly confirm your understanding of what you are reading and should be completed as you read. **Each week you are expected to read through the material for the week and complete the embedded pre-lab mini-questions before the start of lab in order to be prepared to use your time efficiently in class.** After submission of a miniquestion, if your answer is incorrect you will be prompted to resubmit your answer.
 In order to receive credit for your resubmission, you must explain why your new answer is correct.
 When resubmitting, remember that your goal is not to describe what you did wrong but rather to explain and justify the correct answer.

 After the first week of class, and during mid-module weeks, you will have a short post-lab "checkpoint" assignment designed to check data analysis or interpretation skills relevant to the experiment in progress.
 Each post-lab checkpoint is due on Gradescope three days before the next lab meeting: